Canon S120 Review

 Canon S120 Review -- Now Shooting

 The Canon S120 is here, and it seems Canon was listening to us when they made it.
-A followup to the Canon S110 which we reviewed last March, the PowerShot S120 looks to answer at least half of our main concerns about the earlier model.
-On paper, at least, it would seem to be a very worthwhile update.
+A followup to the Canon S110 which we reviewed in March of last year, the PowerShot S120 looks to answer at least half of our main concerns about the earlier model.

 Size and weight of the Canon S120 are increased only slightly over those of the S110.
 Although the rear-panel control layout is unchanged, the buttons are a bit more tightly packed in, though.
 The reason: a larger bezel around the LCD, which also now protrudes somewhat from the rear deck, where the S110 was smooth.
 That's likely the main reason for a modest increase in depth.
 Two other physical changes of note: the stereo microphone and monaural speaker have both moved to the top deck, and the popup flash now has a manual release on the left side of the camera body.

 Probably the key change is the new DIGIC 6 image processor.
-In concert with the new image sensor -- which has the same size and effective resolution as in the earlier camera -- the Canon S120 is now capable of shooting with focus and exposure locked for six frames at a manufacturer-specified rate of 12.1 frames per second, before slowing to 9.4 fps.
+In concert with the new backside-illuminated CMOS image sensor -- which has the same size and effective resolution as in the earlier camera -- the Canon S120 is now capable of shooting with focus and exposure locked for five frames at a manufacturer-specified rate of 12.1 frames per second, before slowing to 9.4 fps (in the lab, the S120 managed 11.8 fps before it slowed to 9.2).
 Enable autofocus, and you'll still manage 5.5 fps, a huge improvement from the sedate 1.8 fps we measured for the S110.
-If these figures hold up in our lab, and if the raw performance is similarly improved, this change alone will make the Canon S120 a much more pleasant camera to shoot with.

 And DIGIC 6 doesn't just improve burst-shooting performance.
 Canon also predicts better noise performance, and a 50% increase in autofocus speed, another area in which the earlier S110 lagged the competition.
 Throw in a new 60 fps Full HD (1920 x 1080) movie mode where the S110 topped out at 24 fps, and the switch to DIGIC 6 looks to be huge news.
 (If you preferred the film-like feel of 24p video, you may mourn its loss, but there is at least still a 30p mode.)